 Office: Room 515, Malet Street School of Psychology, Birkbeck, University of London, London, WC1E 7HX

 Phone: +44 207 631 6736

 I am interested in the development of visuo-spatial understanding, cognition, and attention in infants and preschool age children.
-I am involved in two streams of research, one of which addresses the question of how infants learn about their visuospatial environment with regard to the statistical regularities inherent in their perceptual world, and the other of which investigates the roles of attention and memory in both preschoolers’ and adults’ task switching abilities.
+I am involved in two streams of research, one of which addresses the question of how infants learn about their visuospatial environment with regard to the statistical regularities inherent in their perceptual world, and the other of which investigates the roles of attention and memory in young children.
+In a current ESRC-funded project (with Professor Denis Mareschal) I am investigating how multisensory information supports (or inhibits) learning across primary school-age children.
 I employ several different methodologies in my research projects, using both corneal reflection eye-tracking and habituation/dishabituation with infants, executive function tasks with preschoolers/adults, and EEG/ERP recordings from infants.

-Sobel, D. M. & Kirkham, N.Z. (in press).
+Sobel, D. M. & Kirkham, N.Z.
+(2012).
 The influence of social information on children’s statistical and causal inferences.
 In F.Xu (Ed.).
 Rational constructivism in cognitive development.

 Richardson, D. C., Street, C. N. H., Tan, J. Y. M., Kirkham, N. Z., Hoover, M. A., & Ghane Cavanaugh, A. (2012).
 Joint perception: gaze and social context.
 Frontiers in Human Neuroscience, 6. doi:10.3389/fnhum.2012.00194